 It has been recorded that 1 in 4 adults has dual diagnoses, meaning that they have a combination of both a mental disorder such as depression, bipolar, anxiety spectrum, etc.) coupled with an addiction/addictive tendency such as to substances of abuse and alcohol.
 Either disorder can develop first, and As previously mentioned, an integrated approach is the optimal approach when dealing with patients who suffer from dual diagnosis.
 This integrative approach involved a multi-disciplinary team that consists of Physicians, Psychiatrists, Psychologists, Nurses, Substance abuse counselors, etc. Different components of effective treatment include detoxification, inpatient rehabilitation, supportive housing, psychotherapy, medications, along with self-help/support groups.

 Detox of South Florida, Inc. is a world renowned South Florida Detox Center that provides drug addiction services and drug addiction treatment.
-This drug treatment center deals with dual diagnoses patients who suffer from a variety of mental health conditions such as depression, anxiety, bipolar disorder amongst others.
+This drug treatment center deals with Dual Diagnosis: Treatment and Recovery to the patients who suffer from a variety of mental health conditions such as depression, anxiety, bipolar disorder amongst others.
 They treat these secondarily to behavioral health diagnoses such as Opioid dependence, benzodiazepine dependence, alcohol dependence, and amphetamine dependence to name a few.
 This Drug rehabilitation center provides alcohol treatment services, cocaine treatment services, benzodiazepine treatment services, opiate treatment services and many other substance abuse treatments.

 The latest, cutting–edge technology and substance abuse treatment modalities are employed to provide a “whole-patient” approach to treating dual diagnoses.
 It is imperative that modalities such as Medication-Assisted Treatment be employed to address both the mood disorders coupled with the addictive tendencies.
 Detox of South Florida, Inc. has a 98% success rate with its patient’s completing their course of treatment, through its integrative substance abuse treatment program.